gvnnprrzz/Perruzzi_Giovanni_AJAX_Form/README.md

 # HW #3 - AUTHORING / WEB EMAIL VALIDATION

-I will extend the functionality to include PHP validation for each input element passed through the $POST array.
-Once the information validates, I will trigger the server to send an email.
-I will also include pass and fail messages back to the UI.
+This README outlines the details of the "Authoring / Web Email Validation" project, where we extend functionality to include PHP validation for each input element passed through the `$POST` array.
+Upon successful validation, the server will send an email, and we provide feedback messages to the user interface for pass and fail cases.

-## Installing and running app
+## Installation and Running

+To run the web app, follow these steps:

+Clone the repository to your local directory using the command:

+    git clone <Perruzzi_Giovanni_AJAX_Form>

+Navigate to the project directory using the cd command:

+    cd Perruzzi_Giovanni_AJAX_Form

-Run the web app after cloning it into any directory with `cd`.
-You can also download the app by going to the repo, clicking the green button that says "Code," and clicking on "Download ZIP."
+Alternatively, you can download the app by visiting the repository, clicking the green "Code" button, and selecting "Download ZIP."

-## How to use Project
+## Usage

-Open the web app in the browser and enjoy.
+1. Open the web app in your preferred web browser.

+2. Interact with the application, entering the necessary input data.

+3. The application will perform PHP validation on the input data.

+4. If validation is successful, the server will send an email.

+5. You will receive feedback messages on the user interface to inform you of the pass or fail status.

 ## License

-MIT
+This project is licensed under the MIT License.

 Enjoy!